Skip to main content

 Auto-Negotiation

-What doAuto actually does
+What doAuto does

 2. Otherwise fire two goroutines: one dials H3 over UDP via QUIC, the other dials H2 over TCP+TLS.